modes-hkustgz/modes-hkustgz.github.io/_group/6_Miaowei.md

 **Role**: Ph.D.
 Student
 **Research Interests**: Transportation Simulation, Urban Air Mobility.
-**Bio**: Miaowei Xi obtained a Bachelor's degree in Information Systems from Beihang University, followed by a ​Mpill of Intelligent Transportation from HKUST(GZ).
+**Bio**: Miaowei Xi obtained a Bachelor's degree in Information Systems from Beihang University, followed by a ​MPhil of Intelligent Transportation from HKUST(GZ).
 His research interests focus on low-altitude economy and urban dynamics, with an emphasis on urban air mobility (UAM), airspace capacity analysis, and multi-agent systems.

 ![Miaowei XI](../images/photos/Miaowei.png)